osbym/awsome-organics-gp2/README.md

 Clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, etc).

 Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-## Usage
-As a owner of a shop, this application will suport showcasing the products, creating and organizing the businesses.
-Accessability optimazation has been considerated in order to reach out to the customers who want to buy her products localy and globaly.

 ## Collaborators